Beautiful Plants For Your Interior

 Don’t be tempted to use regular fertiliser, as it can raise the soil pH and harm your plants.
 In-ground blueberry bushes typically only require annual feeding in early spring with a slow-release ericaceous fertiliser.
 However, regular feeding throughout the growing season (April to September) is crucial for container-grown blueberries.
 Opt for a liquid ericaceous fertiliser diluted according to the manufacturer’s instructions and apply every 4-6 weeks.
 Overfeeding can be harmful, so always stick to the recommended dosage.

-Additional nutrients like Epsom salts can be beneficial in some situations, but research and test carefully before applying anything beyond a balanced ericaceous fertiliser.
+Additional nutrients like Epsom salts can be beneficial in some situations, but certainly research and test carefully before applying anything beyond a balanced ericaceous fertiliser.
 By providing your blueberries with the right food at the right time, you’ll ensure healthy growth and a bountiful harvest of delicious berries!

 To Prune or Not To Prune